dakotamm/research_blog/_posts/2025-10-23-lowpass-wb-moor-wwtp-trends.md

 In revising my Paper 1, I have taken a look at Aurora's valiantly cleaned WWTP effluent data from Mohamedeli et al., 2020 and Wasieliewski et al., 2024.
 This plot is the nitrogen loading in kg/day from all WWTP continuously monitored during this time:

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/3451126f-bd5a-4062-be51-e608e199de12" width="800"/><br>Fig 12.
 WWTP monitoring loading time series for continuously monitored plants in Puget Sound.</p><br>

+There appears to be an increase in loading.
+While I've included plants that have full recordds throughout this time period, there's definitly some significant changes at individual plants that are captured between the two datasets.
+What should I be thinking about with these plots?